Moduli spaces of abstract and embedded Kummer varieties: Moduli space of embedded Kummer surfaces

-which is exactly the Hilbert polynomial of any degree $4$ hypersurface inside $\p^3$, and then is the Hilbert polynomial of the general embedded Kummer surface.
+the Hilbert polynomial of any degree $4$ hypersurface inside $\p^3$, which therefore is the Hilbert polynomial of the general embedded Kummer surface.
 By the universal property of the Hilbert scheme, we have a morphism

+\begin{remark} The lack of the flatness property is the obstruction to generalize our results to $g>2$.
+Indeed, the universal embedded Kummer is not proven to be flat for greater $g$, and therefore we don't have an immersion of the general $U_g$ scheme in the Hilbert scheme. \end{remark}

-We recall from~\cite{vG98} that the group $\Gamma(2,4)$ is the subgroup of the integral symplectic group of rank $4$ such that its action on $\HH_2$ preserves the isomorphism class of a principally polarized abelian variety plus a theta-structure.
-The quotient $\HH_2\slash\Gamma(2,4)$ is noted $\bm A_2(2,4)$ and is the coarse moduli space of principally polarized abelian varieties with a theta-structure.
+We recall from~\cite{vG98} that the group $\Gamma(2,4)$ is the subgroup of the integral symplectic group of rank $4$ such that its action on $\HH_2$ preserves the isomorphism class of a principally polarized abelian variety plus a theta structure.
+The quotient $\HH_2\slash\Gamma(2,4)$ is denoted $\aa_2(2,4)$ and is the coarse moduli space of principally polarized abelian varieties with a theta structure.

-\begin{lemma} The morphism $\phi'\circ\phi_1\colon \HH_2\to\hilb_{\p V}^{p(t)}$ factors through $\A_2(2,4)$. \end{lemma} \proof It suffices to prove that two points of $\HH_2$ corresponding to the same theta-structure on a certain abelian surface $(A,2\Theta)$, are sent in the same point of $\hilb_{\p V}^{p(t)}$.
-In fact, given a theta-structure on the abelian surface above, the morphism described by Equation (\ref{F_alpha}) is uniquely determined.
-This implies that the two images inside $\p V$ via $\mathcal F_\alpha$ coincide, and therefore they correspond to the same point of $\hilb_{\p V}^{p(t)}$.\fine
+\begin{lemma} The morphism $\phi'\circ\phi_1\colon \HH_2\to\hilb_{\p^3}^{p(t)}$ factors through $\aa_2(2,4)$. \end{lemma} \begin{proof} It suffices to prove that two points of $\HH_2$ corresponding to the same theta structure on a certain abelian surface $(A,2\Theta)$, are sent in the same point of $\hilb_{\p^3}^{p(t)}$.
+In fact, given a theta structure on the abelian surface above, the morphism $A\to \PP^3$ is uniquely determined.
+This implies that the two images inside $\p^3$ coincide, and therefore they correspond to the same point of $\hilb_{\p^3}^{p(t)}$.\end{proof}